gbonez/ForrestGame/README.md

 **Overview**
 ---
 This game combines intriguing gameplay mechanics with a customizable user experience.
 Players can tweak game settings such as volume, night settings, and monster difficulty to create a gameplay environment tailored to their preferences.
+The game is similar to that of the classic _Five Night's at Freddy's_, where you will have to fight to survive the night using a myriad of tools at your disposal.

 **Features**
 ---